System Integration Explained: Methods and Approaches

 Now, imagine a much larger enterprise of 1,000 people.
 This organization may use Office 365 but also Slack, Jira, Salesforce, and Justworks.
 How does this organization ensure that its Office 365 documents are properly connected to Salesforce?
 How does it make sure that Jira Epics are appropriately posted to Slack?

 The nature of integrations has changed over the years, especially with the proliferation of SaaS.
 Decades ago, system administrators were primarily concerned with integrating on-premise servers.
-Now, system integration — whether through APIs or an enterprise service bus — takes place largely on the cloud.
+Now, system integration — whether through APIs or an enterprise service bus (ESB) — takes place largely in the cloud.

-Start with a breakdown of the systems you need integrated.
+Start with a breakdown of the systems you need to integrate.
 Do you need applications connected?
 Data warehoused?
-While every type of integration ultimately comes down to data, there are a few types of integration systems that are the most common.
+While every type of integration ultimately comes down to data, a few types of integration systems are the most common.

 Electronic Document Integration (EDI)